Internal Medicine

 Cardiac Diseases

-Heart abnormalities are relatively common in the horse and can range from being insignificant to life-threatening.
-Cardiac disease may result in heart murmurs, dysrhythmias, exercise intolerance or poor performance.
+Heart abnormalities in horses are relatively common, ranging from minor concerns to potentially life-threatening conditions.
+Cardiac disease may present as heart murmurs, dysrhythmias (irregular heartbeats), exercise intolerance, or poor performance.

 Gastrointestinal Diseases